 A funny start to my desert trip

 I am standing somewhere in the remote reaches of the Sahara Desert, the sun starting to set in the still far-away sand dunes, watching my camel, only mine out of 12 camels, run away for his life.
-I don’t know if I should laugh or be worried for the poor camel that is now being chased by one visibly upset Berber guide.
+I don’t know if I should laugh or be worried for the poor camel now being chased by one visibly upset Berber guide.
 In the meantime, my travel companions are observing the scene, amused.

 Until a minute before, we were riding slowly, our bodies still feeling awkward on the back of the camels, when we came to a halt.
 In front of us, there was a long but narrow ditch that caused the first camel in a row, the one right in front of mine, to hesitate for a moment.
 Finally, with some harsh incitement from one of the guides, the camel gathered the courage to walk across the ditch but failed to take the accurate measurement and slid with one of his back feet in the ditch, instantly freaking out and causing also my camel to freak out at the sight of such dramatic accident.